 Financial domestic markets with a maturity of greater than 1 year are practically non-existent in Brazil.
 Experience has shown that in moments of financial stress the duration of savings instruments have contracted to levels close to one day with a massive concentration in overnight banking deposits.
+Savers This template shall not be altered.
+It shall be completed without modifying/adding headings or logo, format or font.

-Savers do not hold long-term financial contracts due to the inability to price-in the uncertainty involved in the preservation of purchasing power value (Arida et al., 2005).
+do not hold long-term financial contracts due to the inability to price-in the uncertainty involved in the preservation of purchasing power value (Arida et al., 2005).